f4pga/f4pga-arch-defs/docs/prjxray/partial-reconfig.rst

 This defines a separate board for each of the partition regions and overlay so they can be mapped to separately.

 Now to define a test.
-This part of the documentation will not go in detail on how to define a new test case in symbiflow-arch-defs, but will point out items of importance for using the partial reconfiguration flow.
+This part of the documentation will not go in detail on how to define a new test case in f4pga-arch-defs, but will point out items of importance for using the partial reconfiguration flow.

 All of the following snippets are from :ghsrc:`xc/xc7/tests/switch_processing/CMakeLists.txt`.